cometchat-pro-tutorials/Chaty/README.md

 * Android and Kotlin
 * Material Components by Google
 * Glide for Image Loading
+* Firebase Messaging (FCM) for Push Notifications
+* [Notify](https://github.com/Karn/notify) for creating Android notifications

 ## Installation

-   Simply Clone the project from android-kotlin-chat-app repository and open in Android Studio.
+   Simply Clone the project from this repository and open in Android Studio.
+Then follow the below instructions.
-   Build the Demo App and it will be ready to Run

 ## Run the Sample App